Deformable Cluster Manipulation via Whole-Arm Policy Learning

-\textbf{Experiments 1 \& 2 Results}: The Table \ref{tab:ablation_study} result metrics are described as follows: Applicable only to RL, Training Reward (\textbf{Train Rew}) and Test Reward (Test Rew) assess the agent's performance during training and on unseen test scenarios, respectively.
-Test Success Rate (Test SR \%) quantifies the percentage of test environments (Trials) where all occlusions were removed from the power line.
+\textbf{Experiments 1 \& 2 Results}: The Table \ref{tab:ablation_study} result metrics are described as follows: Applicable only to RL, Training Reward (\textbf{Train Rew}) and Test Reward (\textbf{Test Rew}) assess the agent's performance during training and on unseen test scenarios.
+Test Success Rate (\textbf{Test SR \%}) quantifies the percentage of test environments (\textbf{Trials}) where all occlusions were removed from the power line.
 Given that the branch collection will continue to resist clearance even after success is reached, we choose a conservative Test SR, considering a task as a success only if the line is occlusion-free for at least 10 consecutive steps.
-Occlusion reduction (Occ Drop \%) shows the percentage drop in heuristic ($h_t$) from the start to end of test episodes averaged across all environments, while the (Touch \%) reflects the frequency of undesirable instances where the arm breaches the pre-set safety margin $\delta_{sm}$.
-The metric (\textbf{Steps in Succ) measures the efficiency of successful trajectories; as an example, the final row (f) implies that, on average, in a $1000$ step trajectory, the arm starting from the home position, traversed to the occlusion locations and moved the occluding branches away from the line in $1000 - 429.8 = 570.2$ steps, while the remaining $429.8$ steps were completely occlusion free for potential pruning, despite continued cluster resistance.
+Occlusion reduction (\textbf{Occ Drop \%}) is the percentage drop in heuristic ($h_t$) from the start to end of test episodes averaged across all environments, while the (\textbf{Touch \%}) reflects the frequency of undesirable instances where the arm breaches the power line safety margin $\delta_{sm}$.
+The metric (\textbf{Steps in Succ}) measures the efficiency of successful trajectories; as an example, the final row (k) implies that, in a $1000$ step trajectory, the arm starting from the home position, traversed to the occlusion locations and moved the occluding branches away from the line in $1000 - 429.8 = 570.2$ steps, while the remaining $429.8$ steps were completely occlusion free for potential pruning, despite continued cluster resistance.
 All metrics except the power line touch (Touch \%) are higher, the better.

 From Table \ref{tab:ablation_study}: (a)-(c), the human-specified trajectories consistently underperformed our learning strategy.
 Our approach also outperformed the GNN simulation baseline; moreover, the graph method is less transferable to real, as it relies on true branch node positions that must be tracked across time-steps.
 Predictably, both baselines resulted in significantly higher power line contacts due to the absence of a touch indicator or a contact penalty.
 The improved Steps in Succ for RL policies indicate that, following successful de-occlusion, the RL agent attempts to stabilise the scene by holding the branches steady, unlike guided swipes.